codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of the following is the oldest of these computers by release date?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. TRS-80
+ 1. Shamir
- 2. Apple 3
+ 2. Stable
- 3. ZX Spectrum
+ 3. Schottky
- 4. Commodore 64
+ 4. Secure

 <details>
   <summary>Answer</summary>
-  TRS-80
+  Shamir
 </details>